 - Decompressing Hospitals: STT has taken action to decompress hospitals in the impacted area, executing only the most critical patient procedures and ceasing all elective procedures.
+STT is using testing and monoclonal therapy sites for identified/applicable patients to decrease hospital admissions.

-- Expanding the use of Telemedicine: STT has taken action to expand the use of telemedicine to (1) screen patients who may have symptoms of COVID-19 and refer as appropriate, and (2) provide low-risk urgent care for non-COVID-19 conditions, identify those persons who may need additional medical consultation or assessment, and refer as appropriate.
+- Expanding the Use of Telemedicine: STT has taken action to expand the use of telemedicine to (1) screen patients who may have symptoms of COVID-19 and refer as appropriate, and (2) to provide low-risk urgent care for non-COVID-19 conditions, identify those persons who may need additional medical consultation or assessment, and refer as appropriate.

-- Extending Department of Labor Support via State Workforce Agency Coordination: STT has communicated key staffing shortages and priority workforce needs to relevant partners, including the state workforce agency and the state unemployment Insurance office.
+- Extending Department of Labor Support via State Workforce Agency Coordination: STT has communicated key staffing shortages and priority workforce needs to relevant partners, including the state workforce agency and the state unemployment insurance office.
 Where appropriate, STT has posted these job opportunities on state workforce job boards or similar platforms.

 - Expanding Delivery of Care: STT has modified the delivery of care to increase use of organic staff through restructured staffing models, staff-to-patient ratios, and licensing practices.